etjoy82/Recursive-Intelligence-Expansion/README.md

 This project is licensed under the MIT License.

 ## Developer
-Emily Tiffany Joy, MITM WGU
+Emily Tiffany Joy, MSITMGMT WGU

 ## Contact
 For questions or collaborations, open an issue on GitHub.